Germantown Jewish Centre: Multi-minyan origins

 The Germantown Minyan was started in 1974 by Rachel Falkove, Michael Masch, Rivkah Walton and others.
 Part of Walton's motivation as an original founder was to help create a "Jewish Koinonia".
 Shortly after its first meeting, Rabbi Charry allowed it to meet in a room in the synagogue.
 The minyan grew and attracted new residents to Mount Airy, and within a few years there were 90 adult members and about 25 children.
-Germantown Minyan members were part of a network of East Coast havurot that met several times a year from the early 1970s until 1981 at Weiss’ Farm in New Jersey and later at Fellowship Farm near Philadelphia.
+Germantown Minyan members were part of a network of East Coast havurot that met several times a year from the early 1970s until 1981 at Weiss’ Farm in New Jersey and later at Fellowship Farm near Philadelphia, in Pottstown, PA.
 These networks formed a basis for the National Havurah Committee (NHC), and minyan members participated in NHC events and leadership.

 By 1987, the minyan had split into two separate minyans.
 The more traditional group, dubbed the “206 Minyan” after the room in which it davvened, changed rooms and renamed itself Minyan Masorti.
 The other group, which was more open to liturgical creativity, named itself Dorshei Derekh.
 Both minyans combined liberal principles, like democratic organization and feminism, with traditional rituals and practices.
 While their ceremonies varied, both rejected performance-style services featuring an organ, choir, rabbi, and cantor.
 Instead, members shared the responsibility of leading and contributing to the service, with women participating equally alongside men.